-AUTO 52.41 Alignment and Suspension 4 units - Effective Spring 2020 -
+AUTO 52.41 Alignment and Suspension 4 units 54 lecture hours, 54 lab hours

 This course covers a comprehensive study of automotive alignment and suspension systems.
 Emphasis is placed on suspension and steering operating theory, 4-wheel alignment, front and rear-wheel alignment, tire repair and balancing, replacement of suspension and steering components, and rebuilding of steering gears and pumps.
 Students are strongly encouraged to have college-level reading, basic mathematics, and computer literacy skills.
 Grades are P/NP option.